 “When I was five years old, I told my mother that I wanted to be an artist.
 At that point, though, I didn’t know if I’d rather be a tight-rope walker or a painter.
 Later on, I studied textile design.
 It felt very right.”

-The inspiration for my work comes mostly from everyday life, from fairy lights, construction sites and cookies.
-I take this input and translate it into patterns.
-I’m also very inspired by colours, arts, music and the nature.
-The creative process in itself generates new ideas through coincidences, experimentations and errors.
+The inspiration for Maria Tolvanen’s often abstract work comes mostly from everyday life, from fairy lights, construction sites and cookies.
+Maria takes this input and translates it into colorful patterns.
+She is also very inspired by arts, music and nature.
+The creative process in itself generates new ideas through coincidences, experimentations and errors, as she explains.